-- The notice needs to be provided to the DHCS Program Contract Manager, the DHCS Privacy Office, and the DHCS Information Security Office, and the HPSJ Program Integrity Unit.
-Contact information is in the chart below. - The notice needs to be made using the DHCS Privacy Incident Reporting Form and needs to include all information known at the time the incident is reported. - Upon discovery of a breach or suspected security incident, intrusion, or unauthorized access, use, or disclosure of PHI, the Provider needs to take the following steps: - o Immediately investigate such security incident or breach, - o Take prompt action to mitigate any risks or damages involved with the security incident or breach, which should include attempting to retrieve the protected health information (PHI) if possible, and - o Act as required by applicable Federal and State law.
+- If the Provider isn't contracted with DHCS, then the notice will be provided to DHCS by the Health Plan on behalf of the Provider; however, if the Provider has a direct contract relationship with DHCS, then the notice will be provided to DHCS by the Provider.
+The Health Plan or the Provider, depending on the contractual status with DHCS, will submit the notification through the DHCS Privacy reporting portal.
+If the DHCS Privacy Reporting Portal isn't available then the Health Plan/Provider will fill out this privacy incident form and email it to incidents@dhcs.ca.gov with a copy to the DHCS Program Contract Manager, and the DHCS Information Security Office. - Upon discovery of a breach or suspected security incident, intrusion, or unauthorized access, use, or disclosure of PHI, the Provider needs to take the following steps: - o Immediately investigate such security incident or breach. - Take prompt action to mitigate any risks or damages involved with the security incident or breach, which should include attempting to retrieve the protected health information (PHI) if possible. - o Act as required by applicable Federal and State law.